 - live predatory insects or microbes.

 This helps you grow healthier, more nutrient-dense plants and sets you up for something else… producing incredibly vigorous seeds.

 Want to grow robust, gorgeous lettuce varieties that are adapted to your specific garden and ag zone?
-Learn to save seeds from your open pollinated varieties.
-(If you’re a GrowJourney member, login to your account and use our lettuce GrowGuide to learn how.)
+Learn to save seeds from your open-pollinated lettuce varieties.

-If you have any questions, please ask in the comments below.
-Otherwise, get out there and grow some organic lettuce (and seeds)!
+If you have any questions about how to grow lettuce, please ask in the comments below.
+Otherwise, get out there and start growing your own organic lettuce (and seeds)!

 Another great article for you lettuce lovers

 Celtuce is a variety of Asian lettuce grown for its edible stems, not its leaves.
 Celtuce is grown a bit differently than regular lettuce.
 Learn how to grow, harvest, eat, and store celtuce on TyrantFarms.com!